andersonfds/andersonfds/README.md

 ### Hiya 👋 you can call me Anderson

-My job is to turn coffee into code and in terms of programming my interests range a lot, but currently I am very "addicted" in Mobile Engineering.
+My job is to turn coffee into code and in terms of programming my interests range a lot, but currently I am very "addicted" to Mobile Engineering.
 Multiplatforming is what catches my eyes, `React Native`, `Flutter` etc - but I can handle native coding also.

 #### About me